microsoftgraph/microsoft-graph-docs-contrib/concepts/metered-api-overview.md

 # Metered APIs in Microsoft Graph

-Microsoft Graph includes APIs that are both available at no additional cost with service licenses as well as APIs that are metered.
-Metered APIs incur a cost per API call made.
+Microsoft Graph includes APIs that are both available at no additional cost with user subscription licenses as well as APIs and services that are metered with an Azure-meter.
+Azure-metered APIs and services incur a costs based on usage, this may be per API call made, per object returned in an API call, or other measurable mechanisms.

 ## Working principles
 These are the working principles that guide our approach to Microsoft 365 API endpoints on Microsoft Graph.